 Click to view each topic’s resources and discussion questions:

 - A Conversation about Freedom Riders and Nonviolent Activism

 - A Conversation about Feminism

 - A Conversation about Incarceration

 - A Conversation about LGBTQ+ Identities in America

 Free and open to the public, this small-group discussion series encourages informed conversations around complex topics affecting Virginia.
 On the second Wednesday of each month, the Library will screen a segment from a documentary film, followed by a roundtable conversation with input from a moderator and historical expert from the Library.
 Attendees are encouraged to share their perspectives with the group.

 As the archival repository for our state, the Library has a historical perspective to bring to these topics as well as a desire to promote a safe and neutral space in which these conversations can be fostered.

 Location will be primarily in the Library; however, we look forward to exploring other partnering spaces as well.
-To continue the discussions beyond the physical Meetup, the Library will create online resource guides and post further discussion questions.
+To facilitate these discussions beyond the physical gathering, the Library will create online resource guides and post potential discussion questions.